shidel/FDI/README.md

         STAGE008, Prompts user that installation will now begin, Offers to continue or exit.
 Then, scans current FDSETUP\SETUP for all FDINS???.BAT files.
-The scans all other drives for
+Then if FSCAN="y", it scans all other drives for
-        \FDSETUP\SETUP\FDINS???.BAT files and calls them in that order to perform the installation.
+        \FDSETUP\SETUP\FDINS???.BAT files and calls them in that order to perform any additional installations from auxiliary installers.
+        (May be good for vendor specific add-ons at OS install time)

         STAGE009, Informs user that installation is complete offers reboot or exit.